 So, Why Is My Dryer Vent Burnt?

-The processes of pushing hot air through the heat inlet grille makes it similar to an exhaust system.
-It allows the heat to both enter the machine and dry your clothes as well as escape safely out of the dryer.
-Thus, the burn-like residue left over from this process can be caused by a number of things:
+The process of pushing hot air through the heat inlet grille makes it similar to an exhaust system.
+It allows the heat to both enter the machine through the inlet grille and exit through the outlet all while drying your clothes.
+Thus, the burn-like residue leftover from this process are caused by a number of things: